learning-layers/Attacher/README.md

 setup the credentials of the currently logged in user will be used (those will be extracted from the blogs owned by the user).
 A fallback to current blog credentials will be used instead.
+5. Please note that only public posts are being submitted to the service.